Trainings We Offer

 Student-Led IEP Meeting

 Engaging students to participate in their IEP meetings has been shown to develop student’s skills in self advocacy and self determination.
 This training will provide students with a better understanding of what an IEP is and why it is important as well as how to participate in and present information at their own IEP meetings.

 Writing Post Secondary Goals for Students with ASD

 Young adults with Autism Spectrum Disorders face unique challenges in transition to adulthood.
 This training addresses the development of Post Secondary goals that address common concerns among students with ASD – communication, social skills, self regulation and sensory concerns – as well as Transition Assessment and measuring progress.

 Request for Trainings

 All MPACT trainings are free of charge.
-If you would like to request a training in your area or for you organization please complete the form on the right.
+If you would like to request a training in your area or for you organization please complete the form below.
 An MPACT representative will contact you within two business days.